jaheikki/cucumber-selenide-allure/README.md

 5. Wait for demo application start a few minutes:
    - Web UI should appear in localhost:8080
-   - Note: Use CMD-R(CTRL-R) + SHIFT to refresh page until demo application visible.
+   - Note: Use CMD-R(CTRL-R in Windows) + SHIFT to refresh page until demo application visible.

 6. Run CucumberJVM tests: